Can you boil almond milk?

 Which non-dairy milk is best for cooking?

-It turns out that almond milk is best for cooking purposes.
-It is a nut-milk that has a neutral flavour.
-The taste of almond is barely present in the milk and if any recipes do not have almonds in them, this can be used easily.
+Considering sensory aspects, almond milk is best for cooking purposes because of its neutral flavor.
+The taste of almonds is barely present in the milk and if any recipes do not have almonds in them, this can be used easily.

 Why use almond milk instead of cow’s milk?

-Animal welfare is often neglected due to the increase in demand for dairy and animal products.
+Animal welfare is also another concern due to the increase in demand for dairy and animal products.
 The inhumane practices on animals are causing people to switch to plant-based food products.
-Look out for almond milk fortified with vitamin D and calcium so that they can substitute dairy milk.

 Tips on using almond milk in recipes